TheFlash2k/Notes/Assembly.md

 #### CX:
 CX is called as `count` register and is typically used for looping.
 #### DX:
+DX is called as `data` register and is commonly used for multiplication and division.

+Each of these `GPR` can be treated either as a `16 bit` quantity or an `8 bit` quantity.
+We have already discussed this topic in [AX](#AX)
 # Integers:
 ## Structure: